What are SQL Injection Attacks?

 If there are no errors on this statement, the page will load and we know that there is a table called users.
 If the statement causes an error, the internal exception is shown with further details, or an error page is shown.
 At the very least we know that the table probably does not exist.

-Please note, I am using SELECTS as an injection, but malicious hackers could just as easily use DROP TABLE or TRUNCATE which will have devastating effects to your application.
+Please note, I am using SELECTS as an injection, but malicious hackers could just as easily use DROP TABLE or TRUNCATE which will have devastating effects for your application.

 Typically an error message will state something like "Invalid object name 'users'".
 If we get an internal exception, we may get something disclosing a